James4Ever0/rdpy3/README.md

 install PyQt5 and PyWin32

-## RDPY Binaries
+## rdpy3Binaries

-RDPY comes with some very useful binaries.
+rdpy3comes with some very useful binaries.
 These binaries are linux and windows compatible.

 ### rdpy3-rdpclient